 Brian is committed to public service and currently serves as Chair of the US Military Academy Nomination Commission for Delaware’s lone member of Congress, Lisa Blunt-Rochester.
 He has been appointed to the Delaware Motion Picture and Television Development Commission for a term of three years.
 In October 2020, Brian was the Supervising Producer of “Love Letter to Pennsylvania,” a virtual concert sponsored by the Pennsylvania Democratic Party.
 Brian has also served on the Delaware Boards and Commissions for each of the last five Governors.
 He held appointed positions on the Council for State Transportation and the Sewer and Water Infrastructure Board.

 In addition to the many community boards Brian serves on, as a first generation Irish-American, he is actively involved in numerous organizations connected to Ireland.
-He is the Chair of the 2021 Ireland Funds National Gala, a member of the St. Patrick’s Society, founder and President of Ancient Order of Hibernians, Rev. James F. Trainor Division, and a member of the Delaware Commission on Irish Heritage and Culture.
+He currently serves as Honorary Consul to Ireland from Delaware, is the Chair of the 2021 Ireland Funds National Gala, a member of the St. Patrick’s Society, founder and President of Ancient Order of Hibernians, Rev. James F. Trainor Division, and a member of the Delaware Commission on Irish Heritage and Culture.

 Brian is a graduate of the executive education program at the Mendoza College of Business, University of Notre Dame.
 He served as the 2020 chair of the annual Catholic Charities dinner, which raises funds for programs to assist those most in need.
 A former associate director of the Catholic Youth Organization, he enjoys continuing studies online in theology at the McGrath Institute at the University of Notre Dame.